Startup Spotlight: Nori is creating a blockchain marketplace open to all to r...

 Since Reversapalooza, we’ve been gathering feedback from market participants on our methodology designs in a series of webinars found here.

-Our podcast, Reversing Climate Change, is the only podcast dedicated exclusively to discussion around carbon removal.
+Our podcast, Reversing Climate Change, is the only podcast dedicated exclusively to a discussion around carbon removal.
 We’ve had over 19,000 downloads since we launched it in December 2017.

 Fast Company: This “carbon removal marketplace” will make buying offsets easier